thass0/thass0.github.io/site/principled-blogging.md

 up of personal blogs and other kinds of privately run, small-scale websites that are primarily operated for a fun.
 There is nothing wrong with making a profit on the web, of course.
-There are great for-profit services, like [Migadu](https://migadu.com/), that offer a high-quality product without any fuzz.
+There are great for-profit services, like [Migadu](https://migadu.com/)<a class="archive-link" href="/archive/Migadu%20Email-2025-05-12T15_57_08Z.html"></a>, that offer a high-quality product without any fuzz.
 But most web enterprises have converged to an enshittified state that makes them all indistinguishable and equally unusable.

 The issue is that many of these companies maximize profits by finding exploits in the system.
 Instead of trying to provide the best product they can in good